meta-llama/llama-models/models/llama3_1/eval_details.md

 ### GPQA

-For post-trained models, we use 0-shot config with CoT prompt and report exact match scores over the possible options using the main set.
-Max generation length is 2048 tokens.
+For post-trained models, we use 0-shot config with and without CoT prompt and report exact match scores over the possible options using the main set.
+Max generation length is 96 tokens when not using CoT prompt and 2048 tokens when using the CoT prompt.

 ### AGIEval English